oschweitzer/learning-resources/react_lesson.md

 ## Routing

-If you want to make your single page application more like an multi-pages application, you can use routing.
+If you want to make your single page application more like a multi-pages application, you can use routing.
 Routing allows to keep an SPA architecture while improving the navigation and the user experience.

 React (unlike Angular for example) doesn't provide built in features for routing.
 Most React developers use the [react-router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router) package to handle routing (which is the core package, but you may also need to install [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) for DOM bindings).

 > Note that technically, only the `react-router-dom` it necessary because it already contains the `react-router` package, but keep in mind that if you search for information, search for `react-router`.

-This package will parse the URL, the path, then read our configuration to know which path correspond to which component.
+This package will parse the URL (the path), then read our configuration to know which path correspond to which component.

 First, you have to wrap your routing component (in the `App.js` file of the `index.js` file for example) between the `BrowserRouter` component from the `react-router-dom` package to activate routing capabilities.